ibm-cloud-docs/openshift/openshift_integrations_cloud_paks.md

 ### Can I use the OpenShift entitlement that comes with my Cloud Pak for my cluster?
 {: #cloud_pak_byo_entitlement}

 Yes, if your Cloud Pak includes an entitlement to run certain worker node flavors that are installed with OpenShift Container Platform.
 To view your entitlements, check in [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.
+Note that your {{site.data.keyword.cloud_notm}} ID must match your IBM Passport Advantage ID.

 You can create the cluster or the worker pool within an existing cluster with the Cloud Pak entitlement by using the `--entitlement cloud_pak` option in the [`ibmcloud oc cluster create classic`](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_create) or [`ibmcloud oc worker-pool create classic`](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_pool_create) CLI commands.
 Make sure to specify the correct number and flavor of worker nodes that you are entitled to use.